Rashaan Nall: Editing

 Nall first began editing by sneaking into the editing bay of Otis College of Art and Design with a roommate and Otis student.
 Nall's first official short was entitled film Menage' Noir starring Crank: High Voltage's Julanne Chidi Hill and Amour Infinity's Jamie Burton Oare.

-Rashaan edited his rethinking of a spaghetti western "Jesus Lovin Buddhist" a satirical film exploring religion and race in a small town bar.
+Rashaan edited his rethinking of a spaghetti western Jesus Lovin Buddhist, a satirical film exploring religion and race in a small town bar.
 The film stars Dominic Bogart, Blake Robbins and Julanne Chidi Hill.

 In December 2011, Rashaan also edited on special production projects for fashion maven Christian Audigier.

 Personal life

-He currently resides between Los Angeles, CA and Paris, France.
+He currently resides between Los Angeles, CA, and Paris, France.

 Spirituality

-Rashaan is from a Christian Baptist background and practices Kundalini yoga and Vipassana meditation.
+Rashaan Nall is from a Christian Baptist background and practices Kundalini yoga and Vipassana meditation.

 Charity

-Rashaan volunteered as an assistant teacher at Marvin Avenue Elementary School with the nonprofit organization Equal Opportunity Productions (EqOp), an arts organization.
+Nall volunteered as an assistant teacher at Marvin Avenue Elementary School with the nonprofit organization Equal Opportunity Productions (EqOp), an arts organization.
 Rashaan also served a three-year stint as assistant teacher at Faith acting studios and assistant teacher at All About Kids Acting conservatory.